amber-hb/paradoxanthology/readme.txt

 Import the database.sql file in to the nodejs_login database

-##To have the shop and contact form working on localhost:
+##To have the shop and contact form working on localhost

 You will need to create a .env in the root project folder which contains server.js The reason for this is that GitHub ignores the .env file as it contains sensitive information that shouldn't be shared.